Kenshi2727/Kenshi-Resumes-AI-Powered/DOCUMENTAION.md

 * **License:** Kenshi Resumes (both frontend and backend) is released under the **MIT License**.
 This allows anyone to use, copy, and modify the code freely, as long as the license notice is included.
 * **Third-Party Software:** The project depends on several open-source libraries (React, Express, Tailwind, etc.) as listed in `package.json`.
 These libraries are each under their own licenses (MIT, BSD, etc.).
-* **AI Model:** Kenshi Resumes uses Google’s Gemini 2.5 Pro via API.
+* **AI Model:** Kenshi Resumes uses Google’s Gemini Flash 2.0 via API.
 Gemini is a proprietary model by Google DeepMind.
 * **Platforms:** The deployed app uses Vercel (for frontend) and Railway (for backend).
 Both are credited for providing hosting infrastructure.
 * **Inspirations:** No direct forks, but features like live editing and AI generation are influenced by modern resume builder tools.
 The Telegram bot uses the standard Bot API.